NotAlexNoyle/webos-quick-install/README.md

 13. Updated "about" window

-14. Fixed package icon display in Package Viewer window

-15. Fixed package screenshot display in Package Viewer window

-16. Several other minor edits and bug fixes (see the commit history at https://github.com/NotAlexNoyle/WebOS-Quick-Install for a comprehensive comparison)
+14. Several other minor edits and bug fixes (see the commit history at https://github.com/NotAlexNoyle/WebOS-Quick-Install for a comprehensive comparison)

 ------------------------------
 **Planned for future versions:**